Cayden Lapcevich: Career

+Personal life

+Cayden's younger brother Treyten is the 2023 NASCAR Pinty's Series champion and made his ARCA Menards Series debut in 2025.
+Cayden's father Jeff was also a driver in the CASCAR Super Series, CASCAR East, CASCAR West and NASCAR Pinty's Series.
+Jeff also raced in the Grand-Am Road Racing Series.

 Awards and honours

 In 2017, Lapcevich was given the Canadian Motorsport Hall of Fame Rising Star Award.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)